f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Other messages are binary messages indicating the state of some hardware component, the AOM system may provide status of some hardware components on power up or re-cycle.
 The **Deasserted: CPU HW correctable error** is indicating that there is **not** an issue with the CPU HW correctable error.
 This is un-intuitive because this is issued as a hardware-device-fault trap.

-Often times, many of these messages or traps are just providing state of a component in a binary fashion. i.e. it's either a one (ASSERTED) or zero (DEASSERTED) state based on the AOM subsystem tracking status.
+Often, many of these messages or traps are just providing state of a component in a binary fashion. i.e. it's either a one (ASSERTED) or zero (DEASSERTED) state based on the AOM subsystem tracking status.
 This should not be viewed as a positive or a negative status, it is merely communicating state of a component.
 As an example, in the system events a **Deasserted: CPU HW correctable error** message, means that there **are not** CPU HW correctable errors because the value is zero or Deasserted.
-The wording may not be not intuitive, and F5 is looking into making improvements to make the wording more clear.
+The wording may not be not intuitive, and F5 is looking into making improvements to make the wording clearer.
 The example below shows the **show system events** for the message described above.

 .. code-block:: bash